 Types of Performance Testing

 Load testing is a type of performance testing in which the performance of the application is evaluated under the expected load.
 In a load test, we evaluate different performance parameters like – response time, load on server i.e. throughput and the error rate observed during load test execution.

-Stress testing is a type of performance testing in which the performance of the application is evaluated under the load much higher than the expected or the anticipated load.
-This helps in measuring the break-even point of the application - the load at which the application doesn't respond correctly.
+Stress testing is a type of performance testing in which the performance of the application is evaluated under a load much higher than the expected or anticipated load.
+This helps in measuring the break-even point of the application – the load at which the application doesn’t respond correctly.